-- Safety.
+- Safety Signs.
 Few techniques are more effective for communicating safety protocol than displaying signs throughout the warehouse or distribution center environment.
 These should alert viewers to company policies and procedures, so they always know how to protect themselves and others.
 In some cases, these displays are dictated by state fire codes and OSHA requirements.
 Common examples include those intended to direct forklift drivers, make it easier to find the first aid kit, or highlight the presence of fire extinguishers.

 - Exit.
-In the event of a power outage or other potentially dangerous situation, exit signs help personnel areas in all areas of the warehouse safely find a way out.
-These are similar in many respects to other types of safety signs but must also be illuminated to ensure that employees can always locate the exit quickly.
+In the event of a power outage or other potentially dangerous situation, exit signs help personnel in all areas of the warehouse safely find a way out.
+These are similar in many respects to other types of safety signs, but must also be illuminated to ensure that employees can always locate the exit quickly.

-- Aisle/row.
+- Aisle/Row.
 Easy-to-read signs should be situated at every aisle to ensure that both employees and contract workers are able to locate necessary inventory as quickly as possible.
 Typically suspended from the ceiling or attached to posts, warehouse aisle signs are highly versatile and can be flat, angled, large, small, plastic, or aluminum.
 Many companies prefer large ones with colorful, jumbo lettering that can be instantly identified from afar.
-Regardless of design, these signifiers should be placed at all entry and exit points, including not only the ends of each aisle, but also, at any breaks that occur when multiple aisles cross.
+Regardless of design, these signifiers should be placed at all entry and exit points, including not only the ends of each aisle but also at any breaks that occur when multiple aisles cross.

-- Dock door.
-Drivers and warehouse operators need to know where to go in advance — and signs affixed to dock doors give them the information they need.
+- Dock Door Signs.
+Drivers and warehouse operators need to know where to go in advance — and signs affixed to loading dock doors give them the information they need.
 Attached directly to dock doors, this type can be installed with help from screws, adhesive, or even magnets.
 When displayed outside, durability should be a key concern.
 Reflective faces can dramatically improve visibility for drivers operating at night.